dotnet/runtime/src/libraries/Fuzzing/README.md

 dotnet build
 ```

-Now can `run run.bat` that will finds the path to the `DotnetFuzzing.exe` and run it with required arguments `\path\DotnetFuzzing.exe prepare-onefuzz deployment`.
-The `prepare-onefuzz` command will create separate directories for each fuzzing target, instrument the relevant assemblies, and generate a helper script for running them locally.
+Now you can run `run.bat`, which will create separate directories for each fuzzing target, instrument the relevant assemblies, and generate a helper script for running them locally.
+When iterating on changes, remember to rebuild the project again: `dotnet build; .\run.bat`.

 ```cmd
 run.bat